Elephant and Castle

 Where will businesses be able to relocate to?

-There will be affordable space available at four close-by locations - Perronet House, Castle Square, Elephant One, and Elephant Park - and centre traders will have the first option to apply for these spaces and any further opportunities that come forward.
+Lendlease is also offering affordable retail space at Elephant Park and centre traders will have the first option to apply for these spaces and any further opportunities that come forward.

 Will business be able to return to the shopping centre when it is built?